 The American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) lists a maximum allowable short term limit of 9 ppm.

 The Australian Environmental Protection Agency has set two national health protection standards for CO.
 A one-hour Time Weighted Average (TWA) of 35 ppm.
 And an eight-hour TWA of 9 ppm.
 These standards emphasise that carbon monoxide readings over 9 ppm needs investigating.
 And action taken.

-Caravan forum advice that ‘it is only dangerous if you do not stay awake’ shows astonishingly naïve lack of understanding.
+Travel Trailer forum advice that ‘it is only dangerous if you do not stay awake’ shows astonishingly naïve lack of understanding.

 Gas appliances – defined